 Over in the sewers, Bruce & Selina are on the run as Batman mentions that the tunnel walls are lead-lined due to LexCorp’s involvement and will thus buy them some time.
 They arrive in the central part of the system before he preps himself with the aforementioned “jewelry”, which turns out to be kryptonite spikes attached to some brass knuckles.
 With Catwoman already informed about her “standard smash-and-grab” role, she heads out to take care of her part just as the walls begin to rumble.

-From there, Superman bursts in as Batman warns him that the main gas line is open and thus should refrain from using his Heat Vision.
+Just then, Superman bursts in as Batman warns him that the main gas line is open and thus should refrain from using his Heat Vision.
 From there, Bruce proceeds to attack with a series of strikes.
 However, Kal-El recovers by grabbing Wayne’s leg and tossing him to the wall.
 With Batman pinned, he admits to lying about the gas main before striking Superman again and then using his grappling hook to hastily exit the sewer system.

 However, Kal-El easily recovers as he speeds over to Bruce and grabs his neck.
 Just then, Batman’s secondary plan gets underway on top of the Daily Planet as Catwoman has kidnapped Lois.
 Bruce tells Superman to regain control in order to save his fiancee, but Kal-El doesn’t comply as he slams the Caped Crusader into the wall.
 As such, Selina decides to push Lane off the building.
 Thankfully, her scream and cry for help snaps Superman out of his mind-controlled state as he manages to fly in and save her before they meet up with Batman and Catwoman.